carpentries-incubator/advanced-git/_episodes/08-gitflow.md

 ## Exercise 3: Finish Feature

-Now we are going to merge the `myfeature` branch into `develop.
+Now we are going to merge the `myfeature` branch into `develop`.
 Make sure you are still on the `develop` branch by checking the status `git status`.
 Next create a merge commit from the `myfeature` branch:

 ~~~
 git merge --no-ff myfeature